This page last updated on 01/26/2019.

-I have pondered the mysterious nature of the Coriolis effect since 8th grade, 29 years!
+After learning about the Coriolis effect in my 8th grade science class, I occasionally pondered its mysterious nature for over 29 years!
 I've thumbed through numerous science books in a vain attempt to find a simple explanation.
 I've discovered that science books either:

 After years of head scratching, I finally figured it out for myself...no thanks to any of those science books!
 I simply had a flash of insight one day.
 I was in the shower watching the water swirl down the drain, pondering the Coriolis effect for the umpteenth time when it hit me!
 Guess what I discovered...the explanation is really, really simple!
 You know, I think a lot of those science books don't bother with an explanation because the authors don't really understand the Coriolis effect in the first place!
 The other books, the ones with reams and reams of equations, seem to be written by authors that don't have an intuitive feel for the phenomenon...they only understand it on some mechanical level with a blizzard of equations.